-For each of these areas a justification, physical location, general biology and summary of known impacts is provided, with associated literature references.
-This information can be used to populate the associated fact sheets in the FAO VME Database if the proposal is endorsed by WECAFC.
+For each of these areas (Figure A4.2), a justification, physical location, general biology and summary of known impacts are provided, with associated literature references.
+This information can be used to populate the associated fact sheets in the FAO VME DataBase if the proposal is endorsed by WECAFC.

+Figure A4.2

+Proposed candidate VME areas recommended to the WECAFC Scientific Advisory Group (SAG) by the FAO/WECAFC Technical Workshop on Bottom Fisheries in the High Seas Areas of the Western Central Atlantic